juspay/airborne/react-plugin/OLD_ARCH_COMPATIBILITY.md

 - Exports OTA-related functions: `readReleaseConfig`, `getFileContent`, and `getBundlePath`

 ### Android
-- Modified `HyperotaModule.kt` to work with the old architecture using `ReactContextBaseJavaModule`
+- Modified `AirborneModule.kt` to work with the old architecture using `ReactContextBaseJavaModule`
-- Created `HyperotaTurboModule.kt` that extends from the generated `NativeHyperotaSpec` for new architecture
+- Created `AirborneTurboModule.kt` that extends from the generated `NativeAirborneSpec` for new architecture
-- Updated `HyperotaPackage.kt` to return the appropriate module based on the architecture
+- Updated `AirbornePackage.kt` to return the appropriate module based on the architecture
 - Added `IS_NEW_ARCHITECTURE_ENABLED` build config field in `build.gradle`
-- Created `HyperOTAReact.kt` singleton to manage OTA functionality
+- Created `Airborne.kt` singleton to manage OTA functionality

 ### iOS
-- Updated `Hyperota.h` to conditionally import the correct headers based on `RCT_NEW_ARCH_ENABLED`
+- Updated `Airborne.h` to conditionally import the correct headers based on `RCT_NEW_ARCH_ENABLED`
-- Modified `Hyperota.mm` to use the appropriate export macros for each architecture
+- Modified `Airborne.mm` to use the appropriate export macros for each architecture
 - Added conditional compilation for TurboModule support
 - Implemented OTA methods with placeholder implementations